xiaozhuai/odourless/README.md

 [中文说明](README_CN.md)

 Odourless is a tool for preventing .DS_Store creation.

-It works on MacOS latest Catalina.
+Supported from 10.12 to 10.15.7, not tested on Big Sur.

 **Alpha version!
 Use it at your own risk!**